-On some occasions, our clients are diagnosed with an asbestos disease and they have never knowingly worked with asbestos but upon questioning them it is established that there has been a secondary exposure to asbestos.
-Secondary exposure is caused by dust being brought in the home on an employee’s clothes being released into the home environment.
-We are also experienced in environmental exposure claims where people have been diagnosed with asbestos due to living in close proximity to factories and asbestos producing industries.
+On some occasions, our clients are diagnosed with an asbestos disease and they have never knowingly worked with asbestos, but upon questioning them, it is established that there has been a secondary exposure to asbestos.
+Secondary exposure is caused by dust being brought into the home on an employee’s clothes being released into the home environment.
+We are also experienced in environmental exposure claims where people have been diagnosed with asbestos due to living in close proximity to factories and asbestos-producing industries.

 How long does mesothelioma take to develop?

 As mesothelioma develops between 15-40 years from exposure, it is often difficult for victims or their families to understand how and when they were exposed to asbestos as there are no immediate symptoms until much later on in life, often during retirement.

 With other conditions, including asbestosis, repeated exposure to asbestos continue to increase the risk of developing an asbestos disease such as asbestosis, which is a dose, related disease.